-Note: You can also select the Pan the 3D Controls toolbar to activate and deactivate the Pan tool.
+Note: You can also select the Pan tool.
 If you want to switch to Pan temporarily, drag with both the left and right mouse buttons held down.

 Zoom in and zoom out

 Zooming in enlarges or shrinks the view in the document pane.